Python object types

 PyO3 offers two main sets of types to interact with Python objects.
 This section of the guide expands into detail about these types and how to choose which to use.

-The first set of types is are the smart pointers which all Python objects are wrapped in.
+The first set of types are the smart pointers which all Python objects are wrapped in.
 These are Py<T>, Bound<'py, T>, and Borrowed<'a, 'py, T>.
 The first section below expands on each of these in detail and why there are three of them.

 The second set of types are types which fill in the generic parameter T of the smart pointers.
 The most common is PyAny, which represents any Python object (similar to Python's typing.Any).
 There are also concrete types for many Python built-in types, such as PyList, PyDict, and PyTuple.
 User defined #[pyclass] types also fit this category.
 The second section below expands on how to use these types.